ruiying-ocean/Abil/docs/source/user-guide/hpc.rst

 Alterations for predict and post
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The set up is the same for each the predict.sh and post.sh scripts, with the only change being the python executable line. predict.sh should say the following:
+The set up is the same for each the predict.sh and post.sh scripts, with the only change being the Python executable line. predict.sh should say the following:

 .. literalinclude:: ../../examples/predict.sh